krateng/maloja/README.md

 ### Why not Last.fm / Libre.fm / GNU FM?

-Maloja is self-hosted.
+Maloja is **self-hosted**.
 You will always be able to access your data in an easily-parseable format.
-Your library is not synced with any public or official music database, so you can follow your own tagging schema or even group associated artists together in your charts.
+Your library is not synced with any public or official music database, so you can **follow your own tagging schema** or even **group associated artists together** in your charts.

-Maloja also gets rid of all the extra stuff: social networking, radios, recommendations, etc. It only keeps track of your listening history and lets you analyze it.
+Maloja also gets **rid of all the extra stuff**: social networking, radios, recommendations, etc. It only keeps track of your listening history and lets you analyze it.

-Maloja's database has one big advantage: It supports multiple artists per track.
-This means artists who are often just "featuring" in the track title get a place in your charts, and collaborations between several artists finally get credited to all participants.
+Maloja's database has one big advantage: It supports **multiple artists per track**.
+This means artists who are often just "featuring" in the track title get a place in your charts, and **collaborations between several artists finally get credited to all participants**.
 This allows you to get an actual idea of your artist preferences over time.

+Also neat: You can use your **custom artist or track images**.

 ## Current status